-Despite abolition of Gift Duty, under the present rules there is a clawback of any gifting in excess of \$6,000 in each of the five years prior to application for a residential care subsidy and also for any gifting in excess of \$27,000 per couple/applicant in any of the previous five years.
+Despite the abolition of Gift Duty, under the present rules there is a clawback of any gifting in excess of \$6,000 in each of the five years prior to application for a residential care subsidy and also for any gifting in excess of \$27,000 per couple/applicant in any of the years prior to the previous five years.
 'Clawback' means that the gifted amounts will continue to be included in your assets.
 We do not advise setting up a Trust just for residential care subsidy purposes.
 There are other more important reasons for setting up a Trust.